LLNL/zfp/docs/source/examples.rst

 of time steps to take (the default is to run until time *t* = 1); and *blocks* is the number of uncompressed blocks to cache (default = *nx* / 2).
 The :code:`-i` option enables array traversal via iterators instead of indices.

+The :code:`-p` option enables OpenMP parallel execution, which makes use of both mutable and immutable :ref:`private views <private_immutable_view>` for thread-safe array access.
+Note that this example has not been optimized for parallel performance, but rather serves to show how to work with |zfp|'s compressed arrays in a multithreaded setting.

 Running diffusion with the following arguments::